On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion: Introduction

 where $p$ is a scalar quantity and $e_d$ is the last canonical vector of $\R^d$.
-By a direct computation, we can show that the velocity $u$ can be exactly expressed as \EQ{uexp}, e.g., for $d=2$ (cf. \cite{CGO}),
+By a direct computation, we can show that the velocity $u$ can be exactly expressed as \eqref{uexp}, e.g., for $d=2$ (\cite{CGO}),